 - Indonesian embassy where you plan to pick up the visa

 Note that receiving a telex takes around 20 business days.
-Hence, you should book your tickets not earlier than a month after starting the visa process.
+Hence, you should book your tickets no earlier than a month after starting the visa process.

 Do you already have a sponsorship?
-If so, we need copies of all sponsor company incorporation documents and its letterhead.
+If so, we need copies of all sponsor company incorporation documents and their letterhead.

 Applying for the Business Visa in an Indonesian Embassy

 Once you get the telex, you must take it to an Indonesian embassy abroad.
 If you are already in Indonesia the common embassy locations are Singapore and Kuala Lumpur, but you can choose any Indonesian embassy for this process.
 Note that you will get your actual visa in the embassy.
 If you have the approved invitation then there won’t be any reason for the embassy to reject the visa.

 The embassy in Singapore will take about three working days to process your visa.
 It may take longer, for some embassies even ten to 15 business days.
 Thus, avoid delays and check with the embassy in advance.
 Start the business visa invitation and application process at least two weeks before the expected arrival to Indonesia.